Conseil scolaire catholique MonAvenir: History

 The school board was formed as the French-language Separate District School Board No. 64 in 1998, as a part of the province-wide restructuring of Ontario's school boards resulting from the Fewer School Boards Act, 1997, The new school board assumed control over public French-language separate school previously managed by other school boards in the Greater Golden Horseshoe.
 French separate school boards and departments that were amalgamated into the new school board includes the Conseil des écoles catholiques du Grand Toronto, the French language unit the Metropolitan Separate School Board (reorganized into the Toronto Catholic District School Board after the enactment of the Fewer School Boards Act).

-In 1999, the school board was renamed Conseil scolaire de district catholique Centre-Sud.
+In 1999, the school board was renamed to Conseil scolaire de district catholique Centre-Sud.
 In May 2017, it was renamed to the Conseil scolaire catholique MonAvenir.

 Schools

 The Board's schools cover the Greater Golden Horseshoe area of Ontario.
 The school board operates 46 elementary schools, 11 secondary schools, and two schools that provides both elementary, and secondary levels of education.